angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 Once the language has been detected, Dokku creates a generic environment for that language inside a Docker container, and performs conventional tasks such as running `composer install`.
 Once the build process is complete, the Docker container is exposed at http://app-name.your-dokku-server.

 [Plugins](http://dokku.viewdocs.io/dokku/plugins/) allow the creation of external services like MySQL.
-By "linking" a MySQL container to an app, Dokku exposes a `DATABASE_URL` environment variable which it can use to connect to the database.
+Linking a MySQL container to an app exposes a `DATABASE_URL` environment variable which the app can use to connect to the database.

 ## Provisioning the server